 - Transfer the mixture to a lightly buttered two-quart baking dish (a 9 x 13 dish should work).

 - In a small bowl, stir together the shredded cheddar and panko bread crumbs.

 - Melt the remaining tablespoon of butter and drizzle this over the cheddar and bread crumbs.
 Stir gently to coat, then spread over the top of the casserole.

 - Bake at 375 degrees F for 20-25 minutes.
 The sauce will be bubbling and the topping will be crisp.
 Remove from the oven and allow to cool slightly before serving.
 If desired, garnish with parsley.

 I used portabella mushrooms, but you could also use white mushrooms.

 If you don't want to crack open a bottle of white wine to serve alongside this classy casserole, you can use 1/4 cup of broth instead.

-If you're just dying to add peas to this casserole, the original recipe suggested adding one cup of thawed frozen peas to the pot of boiling water with the noodles.
+If you're just dying to add peas to this casserole (it's cool - I like them too), add one cup of thawed frozen peas to the pot of boiling water with the noodles.
 Add the noodles first and let them cook for a minute or two, then add the peas and boil them all together for a minute more.